mrets/Operating-Procedures/api-docs/getting-started.md

 To gain access to our API, we recommend the following steps:

-1. Request access to the M-RETS sandbox by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSebmAyf6cNc1GAcYASXcbU3vwHwHGG-jUNReQQdc0ii-k_Pwg/viewform).
+1. Users with a General Account Subscription can request access to the M-RETS sandbox by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSebmAyf6cNc1GAcYASXcbU3vwHwHGG-jUNReQQdc0ii-k_Pwg/viewform).
 2. We will create test organizations for your team to use and send you the credentials.
 You are free to generate new API keys and user’s access tokens.
 3. Find the documentation, libraries, code examples, and other resources that you need to make your first successful request.